AdobeDocs/analytics-platform.en/help/connections/transform-datasets-b2b-lookups.md

 ![Enable transform dataset](/help/connections/assets/transform.gif)

 * Verify for each dataset the suggested values for **[!UICONTROL Key]** and **[!UICONTROL Matching key]**.
-If you change the values from the suggested values, you will see an warning asking you to continue.
+If you change the values from the suggested values, you will see a warning asking you to continue.
 You must be sure that:

   * The value you select for **Key** is based on the Person ID data type.
   * The value you select for **Matching Key** is defined as the primary identity field for the event dataset.